 Mold.
 Dust.
 Microplastics.
 Heavy metals.
-In our modern world, there’s a long list of bad actors that our bodies are exposed to daily.
-Luckily, built-in mechanisms like the liver work to expel these foreign characters from our bodies.
+Our bodies are exposed to a long list of bad actors on a daily basis.
+Luckily, built-in mechanisms like the liver expel these foreign characters from our bodies.
 Unfortunately, they’re not perfect.

 A study published last month examined the gut microbiome’s role in removing arsenic, a toxic heavy metal, from the body.
 Let’s look at what the study on arsenic detoxification found.